Floorp-Projects/Floorp/remote/doc/Security.md

 The remote interfaces are served over an HTTP wire protocol, by a server listener hosted in the Firefox binary.
-This can only be started by passing the `--remote-debugger` or `--remote-debugging-port` flags.
+This can only be started by passing the `--remote-debugging-port` flag.
 Connections are by default restricted to loopback devices (such as localhost and 127.0.0.1), but this can be overridden with the `remote.force-local` preference.